Ruth Ellen Brosseau: 2011 election

-Brosseau's proficiency in French was unclear; 98% of Berthier-Maskinongé's residents are francophone, and 77 percent of them do not speak English, while she was unable to conduct an interview in French when elected.
-At a press conference held the day after Brosseau's election, Thomas Mulcair, then the NDP co-deputy leader and Quebec lieutenant, addressed her language issues.
+given her riding's demographics.
+At the time, 98% of Berthier-Maskinongé's residents were francophone, and 77 percent of them did not speak English.
+She was unable to conduct an interview in French when elected.
+At a press conference held the day after Brosseau's election, Tom Mulcair, then the NDP co-deputy leader and Quebec lieutenant, addressed her language issues.
 While conceding that Brosseau's command of French was "not at a level we would expect for a riding like Berthier—Maskinongé", he personally promised to "help organize her office" and "give her all the help that's needed."

 Two days after the election, allegations were made by both the defeated Liberal and Conservative candidates about irregularities on Brosseau's nomination papers, which the other parties had chosen not to vet because of low expectations of her winning.
 The local Liberal and Conservative associations called for a by-election, but Elections Canada found Brosseau's nomination papers to be in order and subsequently ruled that only a court can order new elections.
 Both parties subsequently declined to file a formal court challenge.
 In response to the allegations, the NDP released a statement, stating that "All signatures were collected legitimately, the documents were tabled with Elections Canada and they were approved by the Returning Officer."